 As described in Section J. Hydrology and Water Quality, the project would not significantly impact storm drainage facilities.
+The development on APN 659-57-015 is proposing a storm lateral connection to the existing 72" storm main on Classico Avenue.
+The development on

-While the project would result in an increase in the amount of impervious surfaces on the site; the resulting increase in runoff from the site would be managed and treated in accordance with City policies, which includes implementation of a stormwater control plan.
+APN 659-84-093 is proposing a storm drain connection to the existing 36" storm pipe that drains into the Vineyard Park Lake.
+While the project would result in an increase in the amount of impervious surfaces on the site, the resulting increase in runoff from the site would be managed and treated in accordance with City policies, which includes implementation of a stormwater control plan.